adrisan0/house/README.md

 The interface now offers a dropdown to choose the dwelling type and controls for rooms and optional extras (jardín, terraza, patio o sótano).
 These selections are stored but no price adjustments are applied yet.
+Any change to them is persisted automatically so the settings remain after volver a cargar la página.

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.